You’ve been looking for the awesome Indian chickpea dish Chana Masala forever, and now you have found it! Hooray! You shall not be disappointed.

 - 2 teaspoons cumin seeds, see notes

-- 2 1/2 teaspoons fresh ginger, minced or grated
+- 2 1/2 teaspoons fresh ginger root, minced or grated

 - 1 teaspoon green chile, minced (jalapeño or Serrano can be substituted)